prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_intersection_new(const wchar_t* name, uint class_id, uint limit);
 ```

-This constructor creates a uniquely named Intersection Trigger that determines if Objects, that meet the Trigger's (optional) critera, intersect, and generates an ODE occurence invoking all ODE Actions twice, once for **each object** in the intersection pair.
+This constructor creates a uniquely named Intersection Trigger that determines if Objects, that meet the Trigger's (optional) criteria, intersect, and generates an ODE occurrence invoking all ODE Actions twice, once for **each object** in the intersection pair.

-For example: Given three objects A, B, and C. If A intersects B and B intersects C, then two unique ODE occurrence are generated.
+For example: Given three objects A, B, and C. If A intersects B and B intersects C, then two unique ODE occurrences are generated.
 Each Action owned by the Trigger will be called for each object for every overlapping pair, i.e. a total of four times in this example.
 If each of the three objects intersect with the other two, then three ODE occurrences will be triggered with each action called a total of 6 times.

-Intersection requires at least one pixel of overlap between a pair of object's rectangle.
+Intersection requires at least one pixel of overlap between a pair of object's rectangles.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.
 * `class_id` - [in] inference class id filter.
 Use DSL_ODE_ANY_CLASS to disable the filter
 * `limit` - [in] the Trigger limit.
 Once met, the Trigger will stop triggering new ODE occurrences.
 Set to DSL_ODE_TRIGGER_LIMIT_NONE (0) for no limit.

-**Note** Be carefull when creating No-Limit ODE Triggers with Actions that save data to file as this can consume all available diskspace.
+**Note** Be careful when creating No-Limit ODE Triggers with Actions that save data to file as this can consume all available diskspace.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful creation.
 One of the [Return Values](#return-values) defined above on failure.